voxmenthe/thinkchain/docs/implementation_plan_v3.md

-# Feature Implementation Plan: Multi-LLM Provider Support for ThinkChain
+# Feature Implementation Plan: Universal LLM Provider Support for ThinkChain

 ## Executive Summary

 ### Feature Overview
-Transform ThinkChain from an Anthropic-exclusive tool into a **multi-LLM platform** supporting both Anthropic Claude and Google Gemini models.
+Transform ThinkChain from a single-provider tool into a **universal LLM platform** that can work with any language model provider through a standardized adapter interface.
 Users can seamlessly switch between providers using command-line flags, environment variables, or runtime configuration, while maintaining all existing features including streaming responses, tool execution with thinking feedback loops, and the rich UI experience.

 ### Key Technical Challenges Addressed
+1. **Streaming API Diversity**: Different streaming implementations (SSE, iterators, callbacks, etc.)
-1. **Thinking Feature Parity**: Both Anthropic and Gemini have native thinking support, but Gemini's API has inconsistent thought visibility
+2. **Thinking Feature Parity**: Both Anthropic and Gemini have native thinking support, but with different APIs and behaviors
-2. **Streaming API Variations**: SSE-based streaming (Anthropic) vs iterator-based streaming (Gemini)
-3. **Function Calling Semantics**: Different schema formats and execution flows between providers
+3. **Tool Execution Consistency**: Tools must work across providers with different function calling schemas, parameter passing, and execution flows
-4. **Provider-Specific Features**: Graceful handling of features unique to each provider
+4. **Provider-Specific Features**: Graceful handling of capabilities unique to each provider
-5. **API Stability**: Gemini's thinking output availability varies; requires graceful fallback
+5. **Message Format Differences**: Varying conversation history and role structures

 ### Implementation Approach
 Introduce a **provider-agnostic adapter layer** that abstracts LLM interactions behind a common interface.
 Both UI implementations (`thinkchain.py` and `thinkchain_cli.py`) will use this adapter layer, eliminating code duplication and enabling easy addition of future providers.
 The approach preserves the core innovation of ThinkChain: tool result injection into the thinking stream for more intelligent responses.

 ### Success Metrics
-* **Feature Parity**: All existing Anthropic features work identically with Gemini
+* **Provider Agnosticism**: All core features work across any compatible provider
 * **Performance**: <100ms overhead from adapter layer
 * **Code Quality**: 95% test coverage on adapter implementations
-* **Developer Experience**: Adding a new provider requires implementing only one interface
+* **Developer Experience**: Adding a new provider requires implementing only one standardized interface
+* **Capability Flexibility**: System gracefully handles providers with different feature sets

 ---